emcf/Tesseract/README.md

 ### Mesh Algorithm

-This is the algorithm (which still needs some efficiency fixes) that detects which verticies to draw lines to.
-The algorithm takes the number of dimensions you are working with and draws lines from one vertex to that amount of its closest verticies.

-### How to contribute
-Fork the project, or, even better, commit to the master project!
-I am always looking for help.
+The algorithm simply draws lines from point i to nearest point j.